 Ruta 21, km 262, Dpto. de Colonia,

-A step back into simpler times, this laid–back Four Seasons is a serene escape from Buenos Aires or Montevideo.
+A step back into simpler times, this laid–back Carmelo Resort & Spa (formerly Four Seasons Resort Carmelo) is a serene escape from Buenos Aires or Montevideo.
 Set along the shore of the Rio de la Plata, this countryside resort is nestled in a eucalyptus and pine forest and surrounded by world-renowned Tannat–producing vineyards.

-Living up to the Four Seasons impeccable reputation for unmatched service and pampered experiences, guests can request to be picked up from the Carmelo airport or the ferry landing in historical Colonia in a Mercedes Benz or vintage car.
+Formerly operated by Four Seasons, the hotel is now part of the Hyatt hotel group who has reiterated their commitment to upholding resort's impeccable reputation for unmatched service and pampered experiences.
+Guests can request to be picked up from the Carmelo airport or the ferry landing in historical Colonia in a Mercedes Benz or vintage car.
 If flying in, complementary shuttle service from the local airport is included with use of the resort's private plane.
 Though of course some guests arrive from Montevideo, a four–hour drive away.
 To check–in, you will be ushered through a massive, intricately hand–carved door imported from Bali into a four–level reception area and lobby with a soaring granite fireplace and impressive wrought iron chandeliers.

 Although it is a little unclear why there is so much heavy Asian influence in the design elements, especially for a hotel tucked deep into the Uruguayan countryside, it is hard to deny that the end result is visually stunning and very warm and welcoming.
 With a construction based on beautiful Brazilian walnut, this Carmelo resort has 44 guestrooms housed in 20 private bungalows (some of them duplexes).
 The six River–View Bungalows each come furnished with hand–carved king beds, private terraces, and an exterior shower in a lovely private garden area, with plenty of L'Occitane bath products to keep even the most demanding guest happy.
 Iced tea, apples, and a bowl with nuts and dried fruits are left in each room to greet each guest.
 The bi–level suites are tucked into a eucalyptus forest and come furnished with four–poster Lapacho beds romantically draped in mesh curtains.
 These curtains conveniently double as mosquito netting for those guests who forget to keep their door closed.
 Remember, this is a true countryside experience, and even the Four Seasons can't accommodate requests to stop the bugs from existing.